WebMonitor.fyi logoWebMonitor.fyi

 3

-Bump frequency to five minutes from Thanksgiving night
+Bump frequency to 30 minutes from Thanksgiving night

 The dashboard lets you adjust per-monitor frequency.
-Bump high-priority items to five-minute intervals starting Thanksgiving evening through Cyber Monday midnight.
+Bump high-priority items to 30-minute intervals (Pro) starting Thanksgiving evening through Cyber Monday midnight.

 4

-Route alerts to SMS for the high-stakes items
+Route alerts to Slack for the high-stakes items

 Who uses this